brandonbloom/test2/README.md

 (run-tests :matching #(-> % :name name (.startsWith "users")))
 ```

 When running at the command line, you can choose a different Runner or Reporter.
 And you can pass a matcher function.
-Read more about it in [Command-line and Leiningen options](../../wiki/Home#command-line-and-leiningen-options).
+Read more about it in [Command-line options](../../wiki/Home#command-line-options).

 ## Notable Plugins